play2io/localnotify/README.md

 Android-specific features:

 + title: Title for alert is Android status area.
 [Android only]
-+ icon: Major icon/photo to display for notification.
-[Android only]
 + vibrate: Vibrate the phone on receipt?
 [Android only]

 For more overview see the [Android notification design pattern](http://developer.android.com/design/patterns/notifications.html) guide.